killinq-joke/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+a token is a string that is used to authenticate if it exists in localStorage

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+make private routes, check for token,

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+web servers are ran so that when we call them, they give us back info if we give them what they want.
+It can then store reusable data.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = PUT
+         POST
+Read   = GET
+Update = PUT
+Delete = DELETE

 ## Project Set Up